demetrioft/Presentations/PITCHME.md

 ---

-## A.DNN for predicting fire classification [Categorical Classification]

-INPUT DATA:

-OUTPUT DATA:

-DNN ARCHITECTURE:

-DATASET: INCE (Portugal), kaggle

-TIME BUDGET ESTIMATION:

-FINANCIAL BUDGET ESTIMATION:

 ---

-## B.CNN for prdiction of Soil Moisture from satellite images
+# B.CNN for prdiction of Soil Moisture from satellite images

 INPUT DATA: Images